 Many horror sequels don’t live up to the original.
 Many more are simply bad.
 But nobody sets out to make a bad sequel.
 Things just get in the way, whether it be time budget or any other considerations that have to be made.
 Today, we will be looking at some sequels that didn’t turn out great, but had the potential to be something special.
-These sequels dealt with numerous factors, from studio intervention down to extreme budget cuts and simply not knowing how to please the audience.
+These follow ups dealt with numerous factors, from studio intervention to extreme budget cuts to simply not knowing how to please the audience.

 A Nightmare on Elm Street 5: The Dream Child

-Texas Chainsaw, the most recent film in a series with an apparent fear of direct sequels, started out promising.
+Texas Chainsaw started out promising.
 It offered an ambitious new direction.
 With a little more focus on the math and the smaller details, it could have worked.
 Instead it feels almost like a project that was accidentally released theatrically.
 Everything about it feels straight-to-video.
 It doesn’t know entirely what it wants to be, at least not until well into the second act.
 With just a bit more polishing and a bit more money, it could have been one of the most memorable in the Chainsaw franchise.
 Instead, it’s a silly, sort of half-assed attempt at doing something new and original.
 Even the respect paid to the original movie feels half-hearted after the opening scene.

 Friday the 13th Part VIII: Jason Takes Manhattan